skatingincentralpark/portfolio-v2/_content/book/leadership-strategy-and-tactics.md

 Willingness to do menial tasks once in a while builds relationships with people (give people favours, it’s not a waste of time to).

+## Subordinating your ego

+Great leaders understand the difference between arrogance and humility, what it means to be both a leader and follower, and that no task is beneath a leader.

 ## Empower people by going with their plans

 As a leader, your goal is to define the broad strategy and let other people devise the plans to achieve them.
 This gives people ownership and motivation to complete the tasks.